irdinaquraisha/CASHBACK_CALCULATOR/README.md

 python importmultiprocessing.py
 ```
 3. **Follow the Prompts:**
-Enter a Merchant Name and Auditor ID.
+   Enter Merchant, Username and amount.
-Set Transaction Count (Recommended: 5000).
-Set Complexity (Recommended for Stress Test: 500000).
-4. **View Results:** The system will display two graphs.
+5. **View Results:** The system will display two graphs.
 Close the graph window to see the option to run another audit or exit.

 ## 📊 5.
 Performance Logic Explained
 | Architecture | Implementation | Best For... | Behavior |